Vegan banana pancakes are fluffy, light, and full of sweet banana flavor. These are perfect for a weekend breakfast!

 Serving size is two pancakes.

 These pancakes are so easy to make and so perfect for weekend breakfasts!
 Kids and adults love these.
+If you’re looking for more vegan pancake recipes, try these chocolate chip pumpkin pancakes.

 Tips for making these vegan banana pancakes: